 Ron Sanders, president, Warner Bros.
 Worldwide Home Entertainment Distribution

-Thomas Gewecke, chief digital officer, and EVP, strategy and business development, Warner Bros.
+Thomas Gewecke, chief digital officer, EVP, strategy and business development, Warner Bros.
 Entertainment

 Craig Hunegs, president, business and strategy, Warner Bros.
 Television Group

-Jacqueline Jourdain Hayes, SVP and deputy general counsel, legal and business affairs, Warner Bros.
+Jacqueline Hayes, SVP and general counsel, Warner Bros.
 Home Entertainment

+Hayes serves as lead counsel for Warner’s digital initiatives, including UltraViolet, VOD/EST, and new digital business models.
 First joining Warner Home Video in 1998 as counsel, Hayes was promoted to VP of business and legal affairs in 2000.
 She joined the newly formed Warner Bros.
-Digital Distribution division in 2006 and was later promoted to SVP of the business and legal affairs division
+Digital Distribution in 2006, was later promoted to SVP of business and legal affairs, and was named deputy general counsel in 2011 when the video, digital and games teams merged together under Warner Bros.
+Home Entertainment.